Norwegian, Kristin Harila becomes the fastest person to climb 14 highest mountains above 8,000 meters (26,000 feet)

 Kristin harila climbing

 Kristin Harila, a Norwegian lady has smashed the record to have climbed all 14 of the world’s highest mountains the quickest.
-She did it in three months and one day, beating Nirmal “Nims” Purja’s previous record by three months and five days.
+She did it in three months and one day when she reached the peak of Mount K2 in Pakistan on July 27th, 2023, beating Nirmal “Nims” Purja’s previous record by three months and five days.
+This means that Harila beat Nimsdai’s record by 4 days.

 Former professional skier Kristin Harila reached her final peak, K2 in Pakistan, the second-highest mountain in the world, less than four months after setting out to climb all 14 peaks above 8,000 meters.